 A construction defect litigation arises when there's a breach of the provisions of the construction contracts.
 A construction dispute will also arise when there's architect malpractice, alleged construction defects, and failure to comply with principles governing the construction industry.
 As long as there's evidence of a breach and negligence, you can hire experienced construction attorneys to file your claim.

 Some of the common construction defect claims are:

 There are several phases of construction, and things can go wrong at any time.
 This is why you need a construction litigation team with a Florida Bar Board-Certified Construction Specialist to review your claim.
-Whether it's insurance disputes or other contract disputes not listed here, our VG Law legal team can help.
+Whether it's condo insurance claim disputes or other contract disputes not listed here, the lawyers at VG Law can help.

 Anyone who is a construction professional or has been in the construction business for a while has had their share of disputes.
 The grievances are usually from property owners and addressed by a court or arbitrary body.
 In either case, it is prudent for construction managers and property owners to seek their construction legal representative's guidance.

 Construction law attorneys understand the steps involved in the negotiation of construction claims or litigation.
 The first thing a construction litigation attorney would do is serve a written notice of claim to the erring party.
 The notice must come within 60 days before the filing of a lawsuit in a district court.